DK26/osa-mailer-docs/src/introduction.md

 ### Open

-It is a free and open-source feature-rich backend engine for sending automated E-mails.
+It is a free and open-source feature-rich backend engine for sending automated E-mails

 ### Smart

-It is meant to provide a ready-to-use toolbox for sending E-mails by using sophisticated, programable HTML templates ("Smart Templates") which may apply some complex logic and capabilities when producing E-mails.
+It is using sophisticated, programable HTML templates ("Smart Templates") that can provide advanced capabilities when producing E-mails

 ### Alert